You want to create mailboxes in Exchange Online and use Office 365. Before you can…

 Configure ReFS volume Exchange 2013/2016/2019

 Configure the ReFS volume before or after installing Exchange Server 2013/2016/2019.
 It’s important to configure the correct ReFS block size on the volume for Exchange.
 Before you start, run Windows Updates and reboot the system.
-In this article, you will learn how to configure the ReFS volume for Exchange Server 2013/2016/2019.
+This article will learn how to configure ReFS volume for Exchange Server 2013/2016/2019.

 Support for ReFS Exchange Server 2013/2016/2019